gyy456/CityGS-X/README.md

 - scale_loss_from_iter:  set the start iteration of the scale loss default 0;
 - dpt_loss_from_iter: set the start iteration of the depth supervision default 10_000;
 - multi_view_weight_from_iter: seet the start iteration of multi-view constrains default 30_000;
-- default_voxel_size: set the mean voxel size of the anchor default 0.0001;
+- default_voxel_size: set the mean voxel size of the anchor default 0.001; (default_voxel_size will influence the final anchors number)
 - distributed_dataset_storage: if cpu memory is enough set it False (Load all the RGB depth and gray image on every process), if cpu memory is not enough set it Ture(Load RGB depth and gray image on one process and broadcast to other process).
 - distributed_save: if Ture load the final model seperately by process, if False load the final model in one model(default)
 - default_voxel_size: set the default voxel size for initialization.
 - dpt_end_iter: step2 supervision depth end iteration.

+The training time may faster than the table provided by our paper, as we have optimize the mutlti-process dataloader.

 ## Evaluation